 Linux is one of the most popular OS out there.
 But because of the limited user base, If you wish to install apps on Ubuntu, Fedora, Mint, and others, you’ll have to rely on the good old fashion command line.
 The same goes for most Linux VPN apps.

 Since GUI based apps are already available for Windows and Macs, developers including VPN providers don’t really feel the need to develop apps for Linux.
 But don’t worry, I have come up with an awesome list of best Linux VPNs that are super secure, and simple to set up.

 - PureVPN – A powerful Linux VPN service with 2000+ servers, and a simple configuration for Linux.

 - Surfshark – An extremely affordable VPN for Linux with 1000+ servers and excellent support for Linux.

 - ExpressVPN – A blazing fast VPN for Linux with over 3000 servers & painstakingly easy Linux setup.

-- CyberGhost – A powerful VPN service for Linux with 5500+ servers, and top-notch features.
+- CyberGhost – A powerful VPN provider with 5500+ servers, and top-notch features.

 6 Best VPNs For Linux

 While there are many VPN providers offering support for Linux, most of them require you to rely on OpenVPN configuration files.
 Not only that, but you might also find yourself dealing with manual server lists.

-So after painstakingly filtering out tons of VPNs, I have managed to compile a list of 6 best Linux VPNs that are super easy to install:
+So after painstakingly filtering out tons of VPNs, I have managed to compile a list of 6 top Linux VPNs that are super easy to install: